Each of these links will open a new window. Close the new window to return to the ODDC Web site.

 A system designed to let users explore various accommodation options for persons with disabilities in the work setting.

-A comprehensive history of people with disabilities, and programs and services that support them, can be found at two Web sites, Part I and Part II.
-Please contact the Council office for text only copies of Parallels in Time.
+A comprehensive history of people with disabilities, and programs and services that support them, can be found at the following two Web sites.

 A non profit organization dedicated to building a world of inclusion for people with health conditions and disabilities.
 ABILITY Build is our hallmark program which engages volunteers with health conditions and disabilities to build accessible low-income homes.